NUCLEAR ENGINEERING FACULTY POSITION AVAILABLE

-The Department of Nuclear Engineering at the University of Tennessee, Knoxville (UT) is seeking applications to fill two tenure-track faculty positions at the Assistant or Associate Professor level starting either January 1, 2019 or August 1, 2019.
+The Department of Nuclear Engineering at the University of Tennessee, Knoxville (UTK) is seeking applications to fill a tenure-track faculty position at the Assistant Professor level starting August 1, 2020.
 Duties will include teaching undergraduate and graduate courses in nuclear engineering-related subjects, generating externally funded research, advising graduate students, writing scholarly journal articles, and providing service to the department, college, university, and community.
 Applicants must have a doctorate in Nuclear Engineering or a closely related field by the effective date of appointment.

-The University of Tennessee Nuclear Engineering Department is part of the Tickle College of Engineering which has the fastest growing PhD program among the Top 40 public colleges of engineering.
-The department has the largest PhD program in the United States and over $11M in research expenditures.
-According to ASEE, it has the second largest undergraduate program.
+The University of Tennessee Nuclear Engineering Department is part of the Tickle College of Engineering, which has the fastest growing PhD program among the Top 40 public colleges of engineering.
+The department has a diverse research portfolio and is the largest Nuclear Engineering PhD program in the United States with over 120 PhD students and over $12M in annual research expenditures.
+According to ASEE, it also has the second largest undergraduate program.
 In 2021, it will move into a new $129M building that will house 23 new nuclear engineering laboratories.
-UT has close collaborations with ORNL and Y-12 and is located close to the beautiful Smoky Mountains.
+UTK has close collaborations with ORNL and Y-12 and is located close to the beautiful Smoky Mountains.
+The Nuclear Engineering Department is committed to cultivating work/life balance and a family-friendly work environment for faculty, staff, and students.

 Associate Professor of Nuclear Engineering